 |---|---|---|---|

-| 🌱 Spring | Weekly | Every 2 weeks (half strength) | Growth resumes; ideal time to propagate |
+| 🌱 Spring | Weekly | Every 2 weeks (half strength) | Growth resumes; ideal time to divide |

-| ☀️ Summer | Every 5-7 days | Every 2 weeks | Peak growing season; watch for pests |
+| ☀️ Summer | Every 5–7 days | Every 2 weeks | Peak growth; watch for pests |

 | 🍂 Fall | Every 10 days | Monthly, then stop | Growth slows; prepare for winter |

-| ❄️ Winter | Every 10-14 days | None | ⚠️ Hardest season — humidity is critical! |
+| ❄️ Winter | Every 10–14 days | None | ⚠️ Hardest season — humidity is critical |

 My 18-Month Prayer Plant Journey: From Near-Death to Thriving